 Only includes one attachment

-The Bissell Little Green Portable Carpet and Upholstery Cleaner is not only adorable, but it's an excellent upholstery cleaner.
-It weighs less than 10 pounds and is easy to carry.
+The Bissell Little Green Portable Carpet and Upholstery Cleaner is not only adorable, it's also an excellent upholstery cleaner.
+We're impressed that it weighs less than 10 pounds and is easy to carry.
 When we put it to work cleaning sauce and soil stains from upholstered cushions, the product's usability really took center stage.
-It was easy to maneuver and features a handle, earning it a 5-star rating for portability.
-We also didn't need to make a lot of adjustments or attachment swaps, which wasn't the case with other cleaning machines we tested.
+It's easy to maneuver and features a handle, earning it a perfect rating for portability.
+We also didn't need to make a lot of adjustments or attachment swaps, unlike with other cleaning machines we tested.
 When removing dirt from a cushion, the Bissell Little Green initially seemed to be spreading the dirt around.
-However, it cleared the mess in one minute and 15 seconds, leaving our tester “pretty impressed.”
+To our pleasant surprise, it went on to clean the mess in an impressive one minute and 15 seconds.

-This upholstery cleaner wasn’t as speedy at cleaning up a sticky ketchup stain—requiring about two minutes of steaming and some hands-on scraping.
-Our tester gave the overall cleaning experience a total of 3.5 stars for this reason.
-The bottom line is that you may have to put in more work to pre-treat sticky stains and spend a few extra minutes when using this upholstery cleaner, but it’s effective and compact.
+This upholstery cleaner wasn’t as speedy at cleaning up a sticky ketchup stain, requiring about two minutes of application and some hands-on scraping, so we docked points for that.
+Expect to put in more work to pre-treat sticky stains, and spend a few extra minutes when using this upholstery cleaner, but we think that's a reasonable trade-off given how effective and compact it is.

-Now, setting up the appliance for the first time took a little longer than expected, but this was partially due to the fact that the tester filled the wrong water tank.
-We can’t fault the machine for not heating up as quickly as expected (The process took about 13 minutes.), but we do feel the instructions could be clearer.
-If you're on a search for a versatile upholstery cleaner, keep in mind that this one is designed for cleaning soft surfaces only.
-For that reason, plus the fact it only includes a single attachment, we rated it 3 stars for versatility.
+Setting up the appliance for the first time also took longer than expected, but that was partially because we accidentally filled the wrong water tank.
+We can’t fault the machine for not heating up as quickly as expected (the process took about 13 minutes), but the instructions could be clearer.
+Keep in mind that this is designed for cleaning soft surfaces only, but if that matches your needs, it's a worthy choice.

 Heatless operation is better for pet stains